bbauska/TUMx-DWAPNx/README.md

 calls and

 data visualization lecture.
-In this first video, we&apos;re going to look at what we&apos;re

-going to build in this lecture, the tools we use, some of the code structure of

-what is provided and we&apos;re going to make our first HTTP requests to our API to

-get some data to visualize.
-So, after this lecture, this is what we&apos;re gonna have - a

-simple website.
-It has very a simple menu appear on navigation, the home page has

-some text, this is where we are at at the moment and a visualization page.
-This one has a
+In this first video, we&apos;re going to look at what we&apos;re going to build in this lecture, the tools we use, some of the code structure of what is provided and we&apos;re going to make our first HTTP requests to our API to get some data to visualize.
+So, after this lecture, this is what we&apos;re gonna have - a simple website.
+It has very a simple menu appear on navigation, the home page has some text, this is where we are at at the moment and a visualization page.

-button and when I click this button, there will be an API called using HTTP

-requests that returns relationship data from characters of the Game of Thrones

-novels.
-If I click it, it will release that data and create a network

-visualization using the D3 library.
-And in this visualization, each of the nodes

-represents a character and the links between them represent their
+This one has a button and when I click this button, there will be an API called using HTTP requests that returns relationship data from characters of the Game of Thrones novels.
+If I click it, it will release that data and create a network visualization using the D3 library.
+And in this visualization, each of the nodes represents a character and the links between them represent their relationships.

-relationships.
 And at the end, we guys, are going to add a little bit of interactivity.

-So, if I click any of the nodes, they&apos;ll

-change their color and increase in size.
-And on a double click, they should back down
+If I click any of the nodes, they&apos;ll change their color and increase in size.
+And on a double click, they should back down again and become red.

-again and become red.
-So, that&apos;s what we&apos;re going to build now.
-Let&apos;s take a

-look at what we&apos;re going to need first.
+That&apos;s what we&apos;re going to build now.
+Let&apos;s take a look at what we&apos;re going to need first.
 So, let&apos;s close this one for now.
-We&apos;re

-going to need a couple of tools.
+We&apos;re going to need a couple of tools.
 We&apos;re going to the browser.
 I&apos;m using Chrome, but Firefox and Safari will work just fine.
-You&apos;ll need a text

-editor.
-I&apos;m using Atom and if you&apos;re just starting out developing, especially in

-JavaScript, Atom is definitely a good way to go.
+You&apos;ll need a text editor.
+I&apos;m using Atom and if you&apos;re just starting out developing, especially in JavaScript, Atom is definitely a good way to go.
 It&apos;s a free and open-source editor.

-It&apos;s actually built in JavaScript and yeah it has tons of themes and

-extensions on plugins.
+It&apos;s actually built in JavaScript and yeah it has tons of themes and extensions on plugins.
 Give it a go if you&apos;re not sure what to use.
 And then, I&apos;m also going to use a terminal emulator, or you know, a shell.

-I&apos;m using iterm2 at the moment, but any terminal that comes with OSX or any

-Linux distribution will work just fine.
-Make sure you have Node installed,

-however.
-So, let&apos;s take a little look at the code that is provided from previous
+I&apos;m using iterm2 at the moment, but any terminal that comes with OSX or any Linux distribution will work just fine.
+Make sure you have Node installed, however.
+So, let&apos;s take a little look at the code that is provided from previous lectures.

-lectures.
-So, I&apos;m in the folder right now and there&apos;s a bunch of loose files and

-two folders app and public.
-The first thing to look at is the package.json,

-which is the heart of any Node application.
-It has a couple of things,

-like the name, the version and the description and it has some dependencies

-as well, which are very important, because we gonna need those to run our local
+I&apos;m in the folder right now and there&apos;s a bunch of loose files and two folders app and public.
+The first thing to look at is the package.json, which is the heart of any Node application.
+It has a couple of things, like the name, the version and the description and it has some dependencies as well, which are very important, because we gonna need those to run our local server.

-server.
 The server itself is in the index.js.
 It is an express server.
-So, all we

-gonna do later is type node in index.js and that will run the server for us.
+So, all we gonna do later is type node in index.js and that will run the server for us.
 Now, all the server-side code is in the app folder.
-It has the controllers, the

-models and the views.
-These views are template files that will be rendered

-into HTML and then displayed in the browser.
-Just a quick recap about what&apos;s

-in the template of our visualization page - it extends the base view, which

-means they&apos;ll include things like the navigation and we don&apos;t have to type

-that code in any page that wants to use navigation, which is provided once and

-then we extend the other by using the other views.
+It has the controllers, the models and the views.
+These views are template files that will be rendered into HTML and then displayed in the browser.
+Just a quick recap about what&apos;s in the template of our visualization page - it extends the base view, which means they&apos;ll include things like the navigation and we don&apos;t have to type that code in any page that wants to use navigation, which is provided once and then we extend the other by using the other views.
 We&apos;re linking a stylesheet.

-That is just a simple CSS file that defines things like the color of the

-links between the nodes and we have the content block that has the title you&apos;ve

-seen before in the visualization on top, it defines the button and we have an empty

-root element that we will later populate using D3 with our

-visualization.
-And then for that to work, we also include some JavaScript files

-down here.
-First one is a D3 library and then the second one is our visualization.js

-where we will put our own code.
-One thing to note here is that this button

-has an attribute called onclick.
-So, anytime you click this button, the

-following code is executed.
+That is just a simple CSS file that defines things like the color of the links between the nodes and we have the content block that has the title you&apos;ve seen before in the visualization on top, it defines the button and we have an empty root element that we will later populate using D3 with our visualization.
+And then for that to work, we also include some JavaScript files down here.
+First one is a D3 library and then the second one is our visualization.js where we will put our own code.
+One thing to note here is that this button has an attribute called onclick.
+So, anytime you click this button, the following code is executed.
 In our case, it calls the loadData function.
-Now, to

-get to that loadData function, take a look at the public folder.
-This folder

-holds all the client-side JavaScript code.
-So, we have a lib folder that holds

-all the dependencies or the libraries you want to use.
-In this case, it&apos;s only

-the D3 library, if I actually need to look at that.
-We have a visualization
+Now, to get to that loadData function, take a look at the public folder.
+This folder holds all the client-side JavaScript code.
+So, we have a lib folder that holds all the dependencies or the libraries you want to use.
+In this case, it&apos;s only the D3 library, if I actually need to look at that.

-folder that has anything to do with visualization.
-In this case, it&apos;s our little

-stylesheet, just defining what the nodes and the links look like and it has the

-visualization.js, which is where all the magic is going to happen.
-So, this is

-what we&apos;re going to get later from the API and then create a visualization.
+We have a visualization folder that has anything to do with visualization.
+In this case, it&apos;s our little stylesheet, just defining what the nodes and the links look like and it has the visualization.js, which is where all the magic is going to happen.
+So, this is what we&apos;re going to get later from the API and then create a visualization.

 So, we have two very empty functions at the moment.
-The first one is the loadData

-function and, remember, this gets called whenever we click our button.
+The first one is the loadData function and, remember, this gets called whenever we click our button.
-So, we

-gonna load data from the backend in this one and then we&apos;re going to send that

-data to the second function that will create the visualization on our page

-using D3.
-So, in order to get started, we need to use the code that we already
+So, we gonna load data from the backend in this one and then we&apos;re going to send that data to the second function that will create the visualization on our page using D3.
+So, in order to get started, we need to use the code that we already have.

-have.
-You need to run the server, so the client-side code gets

-executed and provides us with the API, so, we can get some data in this part here.
-So, let&apos;s

-go to our terminal.
+You need to run the server, so the client-side code gets executed and provides us with the API, so, we can get some data in this part here.
+Let&apos;s go to our terminal.
 I&apos;m already in the folder that holds all the code.
-So, I can

-list it here.
-I actually have a little shortcut for
+I can list it here.
+I actually have a little shortcut for that command.

-that command.
 So, if you see me typing l, that is just the one above.
-What we

-need to do is basically run the index.js that will create a server and

-provide the API, so we can work with it.
+What we need to do is basically run the index.js that will create a server and provide the API, so we can work with it.
 However, there&apos;s a little problem, though.

-If I run this, it&apos;ll crash, because it cannot find the express module it needs
+If I run this, it&apos;ll crash, because it cannot find the express module it needs to run.

-to run.
 So, let me just clear my screen here.
-What we need to do first is we need

-to install any dependency.
-Luckily, because this is an NPM package, you can

-just run npm install, because if you remember, taking a look back here,

-the package.json defines all the dependencies we need.
-So, I&apos;m going to run
+What we need to do first is we need to install any dependency.
+Luckily, because this is an NPM package, you can just run npm install, because if you remember, taking a look back here, the package.json defines all the dependencies we need.
+So, I&apos;m going to run npm install.

-npm install.
-Actually, npm i is enough, because if you type that a lot that

-actually saves some time.
-And after a short moment, we have all our

-dependencies installed.
-As I clear the screen again, you can see here, I can now

-type node index.js, run it.
-Mongoose connected to the database, the

-Express server is running and we can start getting some data from our API.
+Actually, npm i is enough, because if you type that a lot that actually saves some time.
+And after a short moment, we have all our dependencies installed.
+As I clear the screen again, you can see here, I can now type node index.js, run it.
+Mongoose connected to the database, the Express server is running and we can start getting some data from our API.

-If we go back to the browser now, navigate to localhost:3000, we will already get our

-little page, because the server is running.
-And, these, what you can see here, are rendered

-templates that we defined in the server&apos;s code.
-The visualization page

-exists as well.
+If we go back to the browser now, navigate to localhost:3000, we will already get our little page, because the server is running.
+And, these, what you can see here, are rendered templates that we defined in the server&apos;s code.
+The visualization page exists as well.
 It has the button.
 However, when I click, nothing happens, which make sense.

-Now going back to our code and opening the visualization.js file,

-this loadData function is called as soon as I press the button and all of

-it does, it is writing this little message to our console.
+Now going back to our code and opening the visualization.js file, this loadData function is called as soon as I press the button and all of it does, it is writing this little message to our console.

-Now, because this is running in the browser, you need to look at the browser console to

-see the message.
-In Google Chrome, the developer tools have the console, Safari

-and Firefox have very similar tools.
-In Chrome, if you click the little options

-button up here, you can go to more tools and developer tools or you can use the

-shortcuts of just alt+command+J or control+command+J on Windows and you can see up

-here, we have a little message.
-And if I keep clicking this button, we will get
+Now, because this is running in the browser, you need to look at the browser console to see the message.
+In Google Chrome, the developer tools have the console, Safari and Firefox have very similar tools.
+In Chrome, if you click the little options button up here, you can go to more tools and developer tools or you can use the shortcuts of just alt+command+J or control+command+J on Windows and you can see up here, we have a little message.
+And if I keep clicking this button, we will get more messages.

-more messages.
 So far, so good.
-Let&apos;s take a look at what we need to do

-to actually get some data from our API.
+Let&apos;s take a look at what we need to do to actually get some data from our API.

-We will be using the classic native JavaScript way to do it with an xml

-http request object.
-If you&apos;re lucky enough to develop only for modern browsers, the

-upcoming version of JavaScript actually has a new API, called Fetch.
-If you are working

-in Node, you can also use it already, but for now we&apos;re just going to use the

-classic way and as you can see for our little example here, it&apos;s really easy to
+We will be using the classic native JavaScript way to do it with an xml http request object.
+If you&apos;re lucky enough to develop only for modern browsers, the upcoming version of JavaScript actually has a new API, called Fetch.
+If you are working in Node, you can also use it already, but for now we&apos;re just going to use the classic way and as you can see for our little example here, it&apos;s really easy to use.

-use.
-So, to actually get going, we need three steps.
-We need to create the HTTP

-request, then we need to define behavior after a successful request, so what are

-we going to do with the data that we received, and in the third step, we just

-need to send it off.
-So, let&apos;s start at the beginning.
-We&apos;ll create a new

-variable that holds our request and it holds an instance of a XMLHttp Request
+To actually get going, we need three steps.
+We need to create the HTTP request, then we need to define behavior after a successful request, so what are we going to do with the data that we received, and in the third step, we just need to send it off.
+Let&apos;s start at the beginning.
+We&apos;ll create a new variable that holds our request and it holds an instance of a XMLHttp Request Right.

-Right.
 That&apos;s the first step - done.
-Now we need to define

-what we actually want to do if the request was successful.
-And, the

-request object implement a number of events.
-Those will be called at different

-times of the request and then the interaction with the backend.
-So, for
+Now we need to define what we actually want to do if the request was successful.
+And, the request object implement a number of events.
+Those will be called at different times of the request and then the interaction with the backend.

-example, when the request makes first contact with the backend, there will be an
+For example, when the request makes first contact with the backend, there will be an event.

-event.
-When the backend starts sending data, there will be an event and there is also

-an event that gets fired as soon as the request successfully has transferred all the data from the backend and that&apos;s the one we&apos;ll be looking at.
+When the backend starts sending data, there will be an event and there is also an event that gets fired as soon as the request successfully has transferred all the data from the backend and that&apos;s the one we&apos;ll be looking at.
 We can define the onload event now.
 What we&apos;re doing here is basically find a function that gets called every time the request is